 Subversion 1.7 improves this situation in two ways.
 First, its nonstandard display of property differences is at least machine-readable-an improvement over the display of properties in versions prior to 1.7.
 But Subversion 1.7 also introduces the svn patch subcommand, designed specifically to handle the additional information which svn diff's output can carry, applying those changes to the Subversion working copy.
 Of specific relevance to our topic, property differences present in patch files generated by svn diff in Subversion 1.7 or better can be automatically applied to a working copy by the svn patch command.
-For more about svn patch, see svn patch in Chapter 9, Subversion Complete Reference.
+For more about svn patch, see svn patch in svn Reference-Subversion Command-Line Client.